wallarm/product-documentation/docs/latest/updating-migrating/older-versions/nginx-modules.md

         ```
 3. If the package manager asks for confirmation to rewrite the content of the configuration file `/etc/cron.d/wallarm-node-nginx`:

-    1. Ensure that the [IP lists migration](#step-6-migrate-whitelists-and-blacklists-from-previous-wallarm-node-version-to-42) is completed.
+    1. Ensure that the [IP lists migration](#step-6-migrate-whitelists-and-denylists-from-previous-wallarm-node-version-to-42) is completed.
     2. Confirm the file rewrite by using the option `Y`.

         The package manager would ask for the rewrite confirmation if the file `/etc/cron.d/wallarm-node-nginx` had been [changed in the previous Wallarm node versions](/2.18/admin-en/configure-ip-blocking-nginx-en/).
 Since IP list logic was changed in Wallarm node 3.x, the `/etc/cron.d/wallarm-node-nginx` content was updated accordingly.
-For the IP address blacklist to operate correctly, the Wallarm node 3.x should use the updated configuration file.
+For the IP address denylist to operate correctly, the Wallarm node 3.x should use the updated configuration file.

-        By default, the package manager uses the option `N` but the option `Y` is required for the correct IP address blacklist operation in Wallarm node 3.x.
+        By default, the package manager uses the option `N` but the option `Y` is required for the correct IP address denylist operation in Wallarm node 3.x.

 ## Step 8: Update the node type